The Center connects scholars, journalists, and the general public to a rich array of resources on the Middle East and North Africa.

 UCLA Language Materials Project

-A comprehensive bibliographic database of teaching resources for 150 less commonly taught languages, along with a K-12 portal that provides tools and lesson plans for developing an entire year’s course.
+A comprehensive bibliographic database of teaching resources for 150 less commonly taught languages, along with a K-12 portal that provides free tools and lesson plans for developing an entire year’s course.
 Produced by UCLA's Center for World Languages.
+The site is currently offline due to reduced funding, but it offers a survey where users can indicate their interest in having the site available on the web again.

 Teaching Heritage Languages